 In addition to voting rights, ordinary shares usually carry equal dividend rights (the right to a portion of profits) and equal capital rights (the right to a portion of surplus capital if/when the business is wound up).
 This means each member will be entitled to an equal distribution of profits and surplus capital in relation to their percentage of ownership.

-It is possible to issue different classes during and after company formation, so you can vary the rights attached to each one, including the right to vote.
+It is possible to issue different classes during and after company formation, provided your Articles allow for it.

 The most common classes without voting rights are ‘non-voting ordinary’ and ‘preference’.
 These two classes are often issued to members who take less financial risk in the company.
 As a result, these individuals are not entitled to vote at general meetings, but they are entitled to receive a portion of profits.